Whiteknight/Acquaintance/README.md

 a response to those events is not required.

     // Create a subscription
-    messageBus.Subscribe(s => s
+    messageBus.Subscribe<MyEvent>(s => s
-        .WithChannelName("test event")
+        .WithTopic("test event")
-        .InvokeAction(e => Console.WriteLine(e.Message)));
+        .Invoke(e => Console.WriteLine(e.Message)));

     // Publish a message
     messageBus.Publish("test event", new MyEvent {
         Message = "Hello World"
     });

-The type of payload object along with the name (`"test event"` in the above example) define a channel.
+The type of payload object along with the topic (`"test event"` in the above example) define a **channel**.
 A channel may contain zero or more subscribers, and may be published to by any number of publishers.

-The Pub/Sub pattern is very similar to the `event` / `EventHandler` functionality built-in to C#, but unlike `event` Acquaintance pub/sub does not require explicit references nor does it enforce order of initialization.

 ## Request/Response

-Request/Response is a pattern where a client sends a request to zero or one listeners, and receives back zero or one response in return.
-It is used in cases where you need to serialize access to a single resource which is not thread-safe (DB, File System, Socket, etc), or when you need to send a Remote Procedure Call (RPC) to a component which may not be known at initialization time.
+Request/Response is a pattern where a client sends a request to zero or one listeners, and receives back a single response in return.
+It is used in cases where you need to serialize access to a single resource which is not thread-safe (DB, File System, Socket, etc), or when you need to interact with a separate subsystem or module in your system.

     // Setup a Listener
     messageBus.Listen<MyRequest, MyResponse>(l => l
-        .WithChannelName("test")
+        .WithTopic("test")
-        .InvokeFunction(req => new MyResponse {
+        .Invoke(req => new MyResponse {
             Message = "Hello " + req.Message"
         }));